 Administrators are evaluated by the Superintendent.
 Each one submits a list of goals, the achievement of which are part of the evaluation.
 One of the goals must be linked to student achievement growth and another must be linked to the school improvement plan.
 In addition, the Superintendent utilizes a checklist of performance areas and written comments.
 These tools provide the basis for a summative evaluation each year in which the administrator is assessed to be: Highly Effective, Effective, Marginally Effective, or Ineffective.

 Teachers are evaluated by the building principals.
 Each teacher submits at least one goal which is linked to either the school improvement plan or to student achievement growth.
 In addition, the principal utilizes a checklist of performance areas and written comments.
 These tools provide the basis for a summative evaluation each year in which the administrator is assessed to be: Highly Effective, Effective, Marginally Effective, or Ineffective.

 Each evaluation form is divided into sections called domains.
 The domains address Planning & Preparation, the Learning Environment, Instruction, Professional Responsibilities and Student Performance Data.
 Copies of the tools are available.

 Our Wellness Committee is composed of parents, students, our food service director, physical education teachers, school nurses, a representative from the school board, school administrators and interested community members who meet, review and update the policy as needed.

 We usually met annually or semi-annually at 2pm during the week to allow for student participation.
-If you are interested in volunteering to be on this committee please email our food service director, April Jaster at email@example.com letting her know you’d like to be on the committee.
+If you are interested in volunteering to be on this committee please email our food service director, Janet Weiloja at email@example.com letting her know you’d like to be on the committee.
 Please provide your name, address and contact information and tell her whether you be joining as a parent or community member.
 Thanks